Agablue-red/MLClass/README.md

 #### Estimating trend

-To reduce the magnitude of the values and the growing trend in the series use log of the series.
+The log of the series was used to reduce the magnitude of the values and the growing trend in the series.

 ![log_close_price](https://raw.githubusercontent.com/Agablue-red/Machine-Learning/master/image/log_close_price.png)